-All Brandon University-based research funds as well as General Research grants from NSERC/SSHRC earmarked for the support of research at Brandon University shall be administered by a Research Committee composed of:
+All Brandon University-based research funds as well as General Research grants from NSERC/SSHRC earmarked for the support of research at Brandon University, with the exception of new externally generated funds targeted for specific research projects and/or research infrastructure enhancement, shall be administered by a Research Committee composed of:

-- Two members elected by and from each of the Faculties of Arts, Science, Education, and Music. - One member elected by and from among members in Student Services, Office of Extension, and the Library, and - Two Deans/Directors/Vice-President or Members appointed by the President.
+- Two (2) members elected by and from each of the Faculties of Arts, Science, Education, Health Studies and Music, - One (1) member elected by and from among members in Student Services, Educational Technology Unit, and the Library, and - Two (2) Deans/Directors or Members appointed by the President. - The Vice-President (Academic & Research), who shall serve as Chair.

-Members shall be elected for a 3-year term (faculties are encouraged to avoid appointing both of their members in the same year), In the event of a,member of the Committee being on leave for 6 months or more, he/she shall resign from the Committee and a new member shall be elected.
-Members who, by reason of other commitments, cannot attend meetings may delegate their responsibilities to a temporary replacement, If in the committee's judgement, the work of the committee is suffering from a lack of participation, the committee shall be empowered to remove members who have missed more than two consecutive meetings and request a replacement from the area concerned.
+Members shall be elected for a three-year term (faculties are encouraged to avoid appointing both of their members in the same year).
+In the event of a member of the Committee being on leave for six (6) months or more, he/she shall resign from the Committee and a new member shall be elected.
+Members who, by reason of other commitments, cannot attend meetings may delegate their responsibilities to a temporary replacement.
+If in the Committee shall be empowered to remove members who have missed more than two consecutive meetings and request a replacement from the area concerned.

-The Committee shall elect its own chairperson, establish its own procedures, and develop criteria for the administration of the funds which are just and equitable and consistent with the objective of nurturing and stimulating research and scholarship at Brandon University, These guidelines shall become a public document available to all applicants for BURC funding.
+The Committee shall establish its own procedures, and develop criteria for the administration of the funds which are just and equitable and consistent with the objective of nurturing and stimulating research and scholarship at Brandon University.
+These guidelines shall become a public document available to all applicants for BURC funding.

-The Brandon University Research Committee shall maintain records and deposit in the Vice-President Office copies of all proceedings, statements and correspondence related to the committee's policies and the awarding of grants.
+The Brandon University Research Committee shall maintain records and deposit, in the Vice-President's Office, copies of all proceedings, statements and correspondence related to the Committee's policies and the awarding of grants.
 This material will be made available to BUFA upon request.

-The committee, or its designate, shall review the amount of salary which a member wishes to be recorded as a research grant while on sabbatical or special leave.
+The Committee, or its designate, shall review the amount of salary which a member wishes to be recorded as a research grant while on sabbatical or special leave.
 Any such amount is subject to assessment by Revenue Canada.
-The committee is not responsible in any way for the results of such assessment or any discrepancy between the amounts approved by the committee and the amounts which may be approved by Revenue Canada.
+The Committee is not responsible in any way for the results of such assessment or any discrepancy between the amounts approved by the Committee and the amounts which may be approved by Revenue Canada.

 Applicants whose applications are rejected by the Brandon University Research Committee shall have recourse to an appeals procedure.
-Notice of an appeal must be submitted to the Chair of the Brandon University Research Committee no later than one month after the applicant is notified of the decision.
-Within one week of receiving notice of appeal, the Chair shall strike an Appeals Committee, Members of the Appeals Committee should be selected in light of research experience and expertise.
-The committee will consist of:
+Notice of an appeal must be submitted to the Chair of the Brandon University Research Committee no later than one (1) month after the applicant is notified of the decision.
+Within one (1) week of receiving notice of appeal, the Chair shall strike an Appeals Committee.
+Members of the Appeals Committee should be selected in light of research experience and expertise.
+The Committee will consist of:

 - One member appointed by BUFA,

 - One appointment by the President, and

-- A Chair chosen by the two appointed members.
+- A Chair chosen by the two (2) appointed members.